Menstrie: Transport links

 Menstrie is on the A91 road from Stirling to St Andrews.
-It used to be served by Menstrie & Glenochil Railway Station on the Alva Line until that closed.
+It used to be served by Menstrie and Glenochil railway station on the Alva Line until that closed.
 Bus services run to Stirling via Stirling University, to Alloa via Alva and Tillicoultry or via Tullibody, and less frequently to St Andrews.
 Beginning in late 2010, bus services also run to Clackmannan and to Forth Valley Royal Hospital near Falkirk via Alloa.